spacechase0/SoftwareEngineeringProject/coursework_docs/reqs_design.md

 1) Story: Gives the player a scenario to follow along, provides context for the adventures the main character goes on.
 2) Art: A variety of different digital drawings that add to the visual appeal of the game.
    (Subset: Animation - add more "life" and variety to the game by creating moving pictures)
 3) Music: Audio to keep the player engaged.
 Different audio pieces will match for different scenes throughout the game.
+Sound effects for player activities and cutscenes will enhance the auditory appeal of the game.
 <!-- List the non-functional requirements of the system (any requirement referring to a property of the system, such as security, safety, software quality, performance, reliability, etc.) You may provide a brief rationale for any requirement which you feel requires explanation as to how and/or why the requirement was derived. -->

 # Use Case Diagram